Projects

 Precision Conservation Management – Illinois

-ActiveCollaborative members PepsiCo and The Nature Conservancy have teamed up with Precision Conservation Management and Bunge to enroll growers in a program that provides an economic analysis of options for soil health interventions, peer-to-peer networks, and access to cost share for first-time acres.
+ActiveCollaborative members PepsiCo and The Nature Conservancy have teamed up with Precision Conservation Management, a program of the Illinois Corn Growers Association, to enroll growers in a program that provides an economic analysis of options for soil health interventions, peer-to-peer networks, and access to cost share for first-time acres.

 This program’s results have revealed a strong grower appetite for soil health-building interventions when the economic case for soil health is demonstrated, providing farmer benefit and enabling substantial greenhouse gas reductions.